CBM Australia Code of Conduct

 Conflict of Interest

-You must not engage in activity which conflicts with CBM Australia’s interests.
+You must not engage in activity which conflicts with CBM Australia’s interests or that inappropriately advances your own interests.
 It is important to be objective, impartial, and avoid any actual or perceived conflict of interest.

-You must exercise the powers and responsibilities of your position at CBM Australia solely for the benefit of CBM Australia and its beneficiaries and supporters.
+You must exercise the authority and responsibilities of your position at CBM Australia solely for the benefit of CBM Australia, its program participants and supporters.

 You need to consider how others will perceive an interest or advantage you have.
 If you think that you or others will perceive that there may be a current or potential conflict of interest in relation to your association with CBM Australia, you must inform your Manager.
 Your Manager will discuss with you the response and actions that will be implemented if a conflict of interest, perceived or actual, arises.